enshikuku/cvgenerator/README.md

 With this site, you can crate as many Resumes as you want using multiple custom templates to help you land you first job.

 ## Langugages
-These ar the languages suported for now.
+These are the languages suported for now.

 * [X] English
 * []  Kiswahili